Preschool For All: Provider Frequently Asked Questions

 What supports are there for children with significant individualized needs and delays and disabilities?

-Preschool for All recognizes that the strengths and needs of children, families, and of providers will vary and that no single type of support may work for everyone.
-PFA plans for multiple layers of support and will work closely with families, providers, and community partners to respond the best way to individual needs including:
+The Preschool & Early Learning Division recognizes that the strengths and needs of children, families, and of providers will vary and that no single type of support may work for everyone.
+PEL plans for multiple layers of support and will work closely with families, providers, and community partners to respond the best way to individual needs including:

 - Encouraging families to research preschool programs and determine what is a good fit for their child when applying to Preschool for All